PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 <GradingGuideline
 	gradeU="No validation is carried out."
-	grade3="All fields on all resources are validated (at least checking that the expected fields exists on the resource), and the user is notified that something is wrong." grade4="All fields are properly validated, e.g. checking lower and upper bounds for a number, the length of strings, etc., and all validation errors are displayed to the user." grade5="When validation errors occur, the user doesn't have to re-type anything from scratch (e.g. in an empty form), but can fix the validation errors on the last resource sent to the server in a pre-populated form."
+	grade3="All fields on all resources are validated (at least checking that the expected fields exists on the resource), and the user is notified that something is wrong, and what the user had written in the form before is still there." grade4="All fields are properly validated, e.g. checking lower and upper bounds for a number, the length of strings, etc., and all validation errors are displayed to the user." grade5="Not applicable."
 />

 ## Error Handling
 Handling of various errors that can occur when the user is using your website, including such as database errors.

 <GradingGuideline
-	gradeU="Errors are not handled or the error messages displayed are confusing to the user (remember: users are not programmers)." grade3="Handles and display error messages for at least 90% of the errors that can occur." grade4="Handles and display error messages for at least 95% of the errors that can occur." grade5="Handles and display error messages for all errors that can occur."
+	gradeU="Errors are not handled, or error messages are not displayed, or the error messages displayed are confusing to the user (remember: users are not programmers)." grade3="At most 5 errors that can occur are not handled." grade4="At most 3 errors that can occur are not handled." grade5="At most 1 error that can occur is not handled."
 />

 ## Graphical User Interface